TonyLHansen/atastandings/README.md

 This  can be combined with `--district name`, or `--state STATE-ABBREV` to get the division codes specific to a state/province.

 * `--division-code code`, `-c code` -- Restrict the output to the specified diision code.
-This may be specified multiple times.
+This may be specified multiple times, or you may specify a list, as in `--division-code 'B01B,G01B'`
 * `--competition competition` -- Only print this competition, one of 'combat-weapons',
     'creative-forms',